adhyan-jain/Bank-Employee-Record-C/README.md

-The README you've provided looks great!
-It's clear, concise, and well-organized.
-Here's a slightly refined version, ensuring readability and clarity while keeping all the essential details intact:

----

 # Bank Employee Record Management System

 A simple C program for managing bank employee records.
 This system allows users to add, view, search, and delete employee data, with file handling to store records in a text file, offering persistent storage.